socalit/Windows11-Xbox-Controller-Wake/README.md

 If you enable Auto Login:
 - Your password is stored as plaintext in the registry
 - This is Microsoft's built-in AutoAdminLogon behavior
+- The password entry is masked while typing (characters not shown)
 - Only use this on a personal gaming PC you fully control

 Do not use Auto Login on: